How many teeth circular saw to cut mdf

 Blade Thickness: The thickness of the blade should be considered when cutting MDF.
 A thinner blade may result in less material waste, but it can also be less stable and prone to bending.
 A thicker blade will provide more stability and reduce the risk of deflection during cutting.

-See also How to make a adjustable handle for a table saw
+See also How to mill a log on a table saw

 RPM Recommendation: It is essential to check the recommended RPM (revolutions per minute) for the circular saw blade.
 Using a blade at the correct RPM will ensure optimal cutting performance and prolong the life of the blade when cutting MDF.